IntegralTeam/library-network-simulation/README.md

 }
 ```
 #### Event2
 This event hapens right after event1.
-Each type of it happens once per epoch except 'eta'
+Each type of it happens once per epoch except _eta_
 ```
 event2 = {
     'epsilon': 0, # P for no event